 At Glass House Winery in Free Union, not only will you taste the grapes grown from Virginia soil, but you often end up tasting some of the fruits grown on-site as well.
 The plant’s growing inside the winery’s glass conservatory add exotic decoration, but they are also practical.
 The winemakers often add these fruits into the wines, creating distinctively unique flavors that echo the winery’s nature-filled atmosphere.

 Each year, there are dozens of wine festivals in the Commonwealth, from the shores of Virginia Beach to the heart of the Appalachian Mountains.
 Here are a few that highlight Virginia’s delicious wine scene.

-Annual Spring Town Point Virginia Wine Festival—Norfolk, May 6-7, 2017
+Annual Spring Town Point Virginia Wine Festival—Norfolk (POSTPONED UNTIL 2022)

 Held along the Downtown Norfolk Waterfront, the Spring Town Point Virginia Wine Festival showcases more than 200 Virginia wine varieties from 35+ wineries.
 Sip on the impressive wines while you enjoy live music performances, gourmet foods, and shop the selection of locally made goods.

 Neptune’s Fall Wine Festival—Virginia Beach